We welcome rail enthusiasts and passengers who would like to take photos or film at our stations.

 Please try to avoid peak hours: Monday to Friday 6:00 – 10:30 and 15:30 – 19:30.

 Photography and film at stations

-You can take photographs at stations provided you do not sell them.
-For any commercial photography, prior permission must be sought.
+You can take photographs at stations provided you do not sell them on to a company or stock image agency.
+That is considered commercial photography.

 If you are filming for quite a while or might be using bulky equipment you should let our station staff know so that the reasons for your filming are clear.

 - You are not allowed to take photographs of security related equipment, such as CCTV cameras.